Women In and Out of the Closet

 That didn’t mean that women were free from police harassment, unfortunately.
 Women who frequented the few lesbian hangouts that existed in the 1950s and 1960s were often charged with loitering, disorderly conduct, and vagrancy—laws that were also used to charge sex workers.
 Sometimes police didn’t bother with criminal charges at all, but would subject lesbians to physical and sexual assault.
 It was young, working-class women who were most visible on the street that were most often vulnerable to such abuse.

 Canada’s Criminal Code was based on Christian beliefs about what constitutes proper morality.
-In the second half of the Twentieth Century, however, there was a strong trend toward separating Christian morality from the law.
-After World War II, a small number of religious and legal experts posed the question: If same-sex relations caused no harm, should it be a crime?
+In the second half of the 20th century, however, there was a strong trend toward separating Christian morality from the law.
+After World War II, a small number of religious and legal experts posed the question: if same-sex relations caused no harm, should it be a crime?

 Not all psychiatrists agreed with this theory, however, like in the case of Dorothy Fairbairn.
 She was born in 1933 and raised in Chicago until her family moved to Toronto while she was in high school.
 In the early 1960s, Fairbairn was taken by her parents to be “cured” of her attraction to girls.
 Instead, the specialist said that it was her parents who needed an attitude adjustment—not Fairbairn.
 Not everyone was so fortunate.
 Many lesbians and gay men were subjected to a diverse range of “conversion therapies,” some of which caused life-long damage.